-As a young boy, I remember helping my mother in the kitchen and being fascinated by the preparation of the family’s food and had no idea that as an adult I would find one of my career paths as a Chef.
+As a young boy, I remembered helping my mother in the kitchen and being fascinated by preparing the family’s food and had no idea that I would find one of my career paths as a Chef as an adult.

-As the world has become more fast-paced, it is unfortunate how something as important as nutrition has become so overlooked and how our way of life has given way to fast foods, drive-through restaurants, convenience and prepared foods, the use of micro microwaves and eating without daily awareness.
+As the world has become more fast-paced, it is unfortunate how important nutrition has become so overlooked and how our way of life has given way to fast foods, drive-through restaurants, convenience, prepared foods, and micro microwaves eating without daily awareness.

-Even with all my culinary training and work experience, I was surprised and delighted when I was introduced to the Ayurvedic medical system which is based on the energetics that surrounds us in nature an and explains our universe, environment, individual makeups including the foods, spices and the herbs we all ingest.
+Even with all my culinary training and work experience, I was surprised and delighted when I was introduced to the Ayurvedic medical system, which is based on the energetics that surrounds us in nature and explains our universe, environment, individual makeups including the foods, spices, and the herbs we all ingest.

-Ayurvedic nutrition takes into account our constitutions and emphasizes proper nutrition through correct food choices, food combining, and cooking methods.
-In Ayurveda, all food, drinks, spices, and herbs are categorized according to their taste (sweet, salty, sour, bitter, pungent and astringent) and the energetic effect they have on the doshas.
-This is why when choosing foods, it is essential to understand our constitution, so we eat foods that have the opposite qualities to ensure a proper balance of the doshas.
+Ayurvedic nutrition considers our constitutions and emphasizes proper nutrition through correct food choices, food combining, and cooking methods.
+In Ayurveda, all food, drinks, spices, and herbs are categorized according to their taste (sweet, salty, sour, bitter, pungent, and astringent) and the energetic effect on the doshas.
+When choosing foods, it is essential to understand our constitution, so we eat foods with the opposite qualities to ensure a proper balance of the doshas.

-Many of the culinary spices used in Ayurvedic cooking are also medicinal herbs and cooking with them enhance digestion, absorption, and assimilation.
+Many of the culinary spices used in Ayurvedic cooking are also medicinal herbs, and cooking with them enhances digestion, absorption, and assimilation.
 Spices also provide a harmonious blend of the six tastes, which should all be present for a balanced meal.